Susan La Flesche Picotte: Medical practice

-La Flesche returned to the Omaha reservation in 1889 to take up her position as the physician at the government boarding school on the reservation, run by the Office of Indian Affairs.
-There she was responsible for teaching the students about hygiene and keeping them healthy.
+La Flesche returned to the Omaha reservation in 1889 to work as the physician at the government boarding school on the reservation, run by the Office of Indian Affairs.
+There, she was responsible for teaching the students about hygiene and keeping them healthy.

-Though she was not obligated to care for the broader community, the school was closer to many people than the official reservation agency, and La Flesche found herself caring for many members of the community as well as for the children of the school.
-La Flesche often had 20-hour workdays and was responsible for over 1,200 people.
+Though she was not obligated to care for the broader community, the school was closer to many people than the official reservation agency, and La Flesche cared for many members of the community as well as for the children of the school.
+La Flesche often had 20-hour workdays and was responsible for the care of over 1,200 people.

 From her office in a corner of the schoolyard, with the supplies provided by the Connecticut Indian Association, she helped people with their health but also with more mundane tasks, such as writing letters and translating official documents.

-She was widely trusted in the community, making house calls and caring for patients sick with tuberculosis, influenza, cholera, dysentery, and trachoma.
+La Flesche was widely trusted in the community, making house calls and caring for patients sick with tuberculosis, influenza, cholera, dysentery, and trachoma.

-Her first office, which was a mere 12 by 16 feet, doubled as a community meeting place.
+Her first office, which measured 12 by 16 feet, doubled as a community meeting place.

 For several years, she traveled the reservation caring for patients, on a government salary of $500.00 per year, in addition to the $250 from the Women's National Indian Association for her work as a medical missionary.

-In December 1892, she became very sick, and was bedridden for several weeks.
-She was forced to take time off in 1893 to care for her ailing mother and also to restore her own health.
-She resigned in 1893 to take care of her dying mother, putting familial obligations before her public work.
+In December 1892, La Flesche became very sick, and was bedridden for several weeks.
+In 1893, she took time off to care for her ailing mother and also to restore her own health.
+She resigned later that year to take care of her dying mother.

 In 1894, La Flesche met and became engaged to Henry Picotte, a Sioux Indian from the Yankton agency.
 He had been married before and divorced his wife.
-Many of La Flesche's friends and family were surprised at the romance, but the two were married in June 1894.
+Many of La Flesche's friends and family were reportedly surprised at the romance, but the two were married in June 1894.

 Picotte and her husband had two sons: Caryl, born in 1895 or 1896, and Pierre, born in early 1898.
 Picotte continued to practice medicine after the birth of her children, depending on the support of her husband to make that possible.
-This was unusual for Victorian-era women, who were generally expected to stay home after marriage in order to be full-time mothers.
 Picotte's practice treated both Omaha and white patients in the town of Bancroft and surrounding communities.
 If necessary, Picotte would even take her children on house calls with her sometimes.